mekaufman/iam/faqs.md

 * **Restricted view**: Limits the ability to view users on the Users page to only those who have been granted explicit access, along with those who have visibility of other users through a shared Cloud Foundry org or a classic infrastructure user hierarchy relationship.

-## Do I have to assign access to a user when I invite them to the account?
+## Do I need to assign access to a user when I invite them to the account?
 {: #account-invite}
 {: faq}